 Personal Tribute to Paul French by Ian Sargeant

-professional life, but I came to know him quite well when we returned to live
+his professional life, but I came to know him quite well when we returned to

 Paul was a slightly reserved and very thoughtful man, with great compassion.
 It was self-evident that he was very clever, but I know from our conversations that he also had a great capacity to explain complex ideas with simple clarity - the stamp of a born teacher.
 He had a good sense of humour and was generous by nature.